International Business & Commerce

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in International Business.
-About 19.4% of those with this major are international students.
+International Business appeals to people across the globe.
+About 18.7% of those with this major are international students.

 How Much Do International Business & Commerce Majors Make?